-- When you do have a smoke, the nicotine relieves those withdrawals and cravings and gives you a brief hit of dopamine, a brain-reward chemical.
+When you do have a smoke, the nicotine relieves those withdrawal symptoms and cravings and gives you a brief hit of dopamine, a brain-reward chemical.

 Quitting is the best way to break this cycle of smoking and stress.
 Quitting has such an effect on mood that it has been shown to improve depression.

 Try the exercise below to get some tips on how you can manage stress without smoking.

 Step 1: Identify and list the feelings and situations that make you crave a smoke

 Do you get an urge to light up when you’re: